Leeoku/Amuzed/README.md

     - Samsung Galaxy S - S5
     - Samsung Galaxy Note - Note 4

+## Potential future features

+These features might be considered for a potential future release of Focus based on received user feedback.

+- Add different profiles based on a person (Difficulty)
+- Add sound feedback when a square disappears (User might focus with eyes closed)
+- Save brainwaves information to a external file for future usage.

 _Note: The following section is optional and is only there for basic learning about the application._